AustenLamacraft/academic-kickstart/content/lectures/response-and-correlation/index.md

 ---

-- The compressibility is defined in terms of the volume $V$ and pressure $p$ as
+- Compressibility defined in terms of volume $V$ and pressure $p$ as

 $$
 \kappa=-\frac{1}{V}\frac{\partial V}{\partial p}.